 For more information on managing a hybrid workforce, check out our guidebook on hybrid workforce management.

 3) Performance data in all aspects of talent management

-Organizations can no longer reliably use their managers' "gut feelings" and biases to make important talent decisions.
-Performance data should not be just used for compensation, promotion, and termination - it can unlock all aspects of talent management.
-This is especially true if you choose to integrate your many data sources using tools like eqtble.com.
+Organizations can no longer reliably use their managers’ “gut feelings” and biases to make important talent decisions.
+Performance data should not be just used for compensation, promotion, and termination – it can unlock all aspects of talent management (How does this employee work best?
+What roles are the best suited for?
+What skills do they need to improve on?).

 If you have questions on employee retention and performance management, we encourage you to reach out to us at firstname.lastname@example.org!